PhuocNV79/Spring/Gradle.md

 - gradlew.bat : is used for windows

 #### Projects, build script, tasks, plugin:
-- project : is highest level so that gradle know about our application
+- project : is highest level so that gradle know about our application,
 - Build script : each project can have `build script `, in this file we tell gradle about configuration of configuration
 - Build sript containt 1 or more task
 - Groovy : use JVM to run